History of Baswood

 Kendall YornSVP Engineering

 Kendall joined Baswood in 2013 with 20+ years of engineering and manufacturing experience in the beverage industry.
 He brings industry insight on emerging industrial wastewater requirements, and has worked with municipalities to develop industry/government solutions to wastewater treatment.
 Previously, Kendall was SVP for Dr Pepper Snapple Group (DPS), where he led that company's implementation of the Baswood technology as a solution to reduce increasing wastewater costs while fulfilling the company's sustainability goals.
 He also implemented large-scale engineering projects involving partnerships with local municipalities, including construction of an 850,000 square foot beverage production and distribution facility.
-Kendall also held several roles at Anheuser-Busch and has an M.S. degree in aeronautical engineering.
+Kendall also held several roles at Anheuser-Busch and has an M.S. degree in Aeronautical Engineering from Purdue University.

 Paul KamholzVP Sales & Marketing